influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/install-and-deploy/deploying/azure.md

 The InfluxDB Enterprise cluster's VMs are only reachable within the virtual network using the SSH credentails provided during setup.

-If a Chronograf instance has been added to the cluster, the Chronograf instance will be publically accessible via SSH.
+If a Chronograf instance has been added to the cluster, the Chronograf instance is publically accessible via SSH.
 The other VMs can then be reached from the Chronograf VM.

 ### Next steps